 Now that you have everything else sorted out, it’s time for the project itself.
 You’ll have everything sorted out so you won’t feel stressed or confused.
 That’s why it’s so important to plan ahead.

-If there are cables, pipelines or other risks nearby their location should be properly marked.
-Enlist the aid of your friends and family, for a more pleasant and also much faster process.
+If cables, pipelines, or other risks are nearby, their location should be properly marked.
+Enlist the aid of your friends and family for a more pleasant and also much faster process.

 Step 4: Fill it Up

 In order to finish constructing the microclimate, you are finally going to fill the pond with plants, algae, aquatic creatures, and water.
 Soil erosion management, irrigation, aquaculture, and fire protection are just some of the benefits you’ll receive from this project.

 Make sure to mind the visual part as well.
 Start by looking for ideas on the internet, in gardening periodicals, and on gardening television shows.
 It’s important to keep in mind that good design is timeless.